raspberrypilearning/temperature-log/worksheet.md

     return(temp)
 ```

-1. So now in the shell you can call the function:
+1. So now in the shell, after you've run the file, you can call the function:

 ``` python
 >>> get_temp()